Skip to content

 Seeder seed.to_validate Skip validation for trusted seed lists

-Finder events.kinds, api.sources Control discovery breadth
+Finder events.parallel_relays, api.sources Control discovery breadth and concurrency

 Validator processing.chunk_size, cleanup.max_failures Throughput vs resource usage